Featurevisor

 }, interval)

-By default, Featurevisor SDKs will print out logs to the console for info level and above.
+By default, Featurevisor SDKs report diagnostics to the console for info level and above with a [Featurevisor] prefix.

 Levels